Children in Syria need your help urgently. Send them food, water and healthcare now.

-The seventh anniversary of the war in Syria has devastating significance for its children.
-Born in one of the most dangerous places in the world to be a child, a seven-year-old in Syria has never known a day without war.
+The attack is the latest atrocity in more than seven years of brutal civil war that has had a devastating effect on the beleaguered nation's children.
+Born in one of the most dangerous places in the world to be a child, a seven-year-old has never known life without war.
 Millions of Syrian children have grown up facing the daily threat of violence.
 In the first two months of 2018 alone, 1,000 children were reportedly killed or injured in intensifying violence.
 Thousands have been wounded as bombs continue to fall on the rebel-held region of Eastern Ghouta, where families are living in basements without access to safe water, sanitation or food.
 If that level of violence continues, this will be the deadliest year for Syrian children since the war began.
-The situation is so dire that UNICEF issued a blank statement, accompanied by the heart-wrenching message, "No words will do justice to the children killed, their mothers, their fathers and their loved ones."
+The situation is so dire that in February, UNICEF issued a blank statement accompanied by the heart-wrenching message, "No words will do justice to the children killed, their mothers, their fathers and their loved ones."

 2017 was the worst year yet for Syria's children as violence ripped apart places that should be safe: schools, hospitals, playgrounds, parks and children's own homes.
 Across the country, 1.75 million children remain out of school.
 This is why we have more than 200 staff who risk their lives every day across the country to support Syria’s children.